KristianColville1/my-profit/README.md

 ### User Goals

-- To be able store and access accounts for users of various types
+- To be able store and access an account within Rapid Silver
 - Log in or create an account
-- Update, check and monitor products in order to forecast future events
+- Add some form of data and manipulate it for specific needs

 ### Site Owners Goals